CFGpp-diffusion/CFGpp/README.md

 ## Callback

-We provide callback functionality to monitor intermediate samples during diffusion reverse process.
+We provide callback functionality to monitor intermediate samples during the diffusion reverse process.
 For now, the function could be called only at the end of each timestep, for the readability of scripts.

 Currently, we provide two options (default: None).
 - draw_tweedie : save $\hat x_{0|t}$ to workdir